knu/wp-syntax-download-extension/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Add an attribute filename="filename.ext" to the <pre lang="...">
+3. Add an attribute filename="filename.ext" to the &lt;pre lang="..."&gt;
    snippet that you want to make downloadable.

 4. Adjust the design of captions with CSS via admins menu.

 == Frequently Asked Questions ==

-Q.  This plug-in does not work with WP-Syntax <some old version>!
+Q.  This plug-in does not work with WP-Syntax &lt;some old version&gt;!

 A.  No surprise.
 This plug-in depends on WP-Syntax's internals.
 Fix
     it yourself or upgrade WP-Syntax.

-Q.  This plug-in does not work with WP-Syntax <the latest version>!
+Q.  This plug-in does not work with WP-Syntax &lt;the latest version&gt;!

 A.  Bad surprise to me.
 This plug-in depends on WP-Syntax's internals.
     Fix it yourself or wait until I fix it.